 The medications take away all eggs and result in early menopause.

 Normally a group of follicles containing eggs begins to grow at the beginning of a menstrual cycle.
 Only 1 egg matures enough and is released from the ovary.
 Remaining degenerate.
 In IVF, these injections rescue the degenerating eggs and stimulate them to reach maturity.
 As a result, the age of menopause is not affected.

 Babies born through IVF are not normal physically and mentally.

 2% of the babies conceived naturally are born with some malformation.
 Similarly, about 2-3% of babies born through IVF are with malformations.
 Most of the abnormal embryos do not implant in the uterus and grow.

 We can limit the number of embryos transferred into the uterus and hence prevent multiple pregnancies.
 In other treatment options such as ovarian stimulation and Intrauterine insemination IUI, all the eggs that are released are capable of being fertilized.
 Hence, we have no control over the rate of multiple pregnancies.

 After IVF treatment, complete bed rest is required.

-Both the egg retrieval and embryo transfer are day care procedures, requiring an admission of 3-4 hours.
-It is advisable to avoid strenuous physical activity of any sort; however there is no evidence that complete bed rest favours embryo implantation.
+Both the egg retrieval and embryo transfer are daycare procedures, requiring an admission of 3-4 hours.
+It is advisable to avoid the strenuous physical activity of any sort; however, there is no evidence that complete bed rest favours embryo implantation.
 Routine activities can very well be carried out without affecting pregnancy rates.